Community energy 101: how do I set a project up, and how can Octopus help?

 How can Octopus help?

-Introducing the groundbreaking Community Energy Kickstart
+Introducing our groundbreaking platform Community Energy Connect

 Powering Communities Fund